Lyceum of the Philippines University: History

 CITHM Laboratory classes are in Le Cafe, an on-campus restaurant operated by students, frequented by the academic community and its guests, and a fully equipped mini hotel with a reception area, hotel suite and a housekeeping area.
 Aside from these, there are two mock hotel rooms that classes may use in teaching basic competencies in housekeeping.
 Supporting the development of skills in food and baking production, ample hands-on experiences are provided in the food laboratories, one with a basic kitchen design of ten stations, and the other laboratory with an institutional kitchen design that is close to restaurant kitchen designs, with seven stations.
 There are also three demonstrations laboratories, with two stations, used by the food laboratory classes from time to time.
 A beverage laboratory complete with a functional bar is also provided for hands-on learning on various beverage preparation and service techniques.
 A mock bar room has also been prepared for their increasing number of classes in Bar Management and Food & Beverage Service classes.

 Students are also given industry computer applications using various programs such as Amadeus, Opera and an in-house front office software program.
 In lecture classes, the multimedia approach is used.
 The International Practicum Training Program is done through arrangements with local agencies and its partner agencies which coordinate with various establishments in Singapore and the United States of America.

-In school year 2009–2010, the college's name was changed from CIHM to CITHM or College of International Tourism and Hospitality Management connected to the M.G.M.
+In school year 2009–2010, the college's name was changed from CIHM to CITHM or College of International Tourism and Hospitality Management, connected to M.G.M.
 Hotels Holdings, U.S.A.
-CITHM is a winning School in the Philippines Culinary Cup and Apparent Host in the said yearly activity.
-The CITHM receives the Highest Accreditation program in its BSHRM and BSTourism respectively from COHREP.
-The Bay Leaf Hotel is the Highest project of the Lyceum CITHM.
-There is a new Bay Leaf Hotel in L.P.U.
+CITHM has won awards in the Philippines Culinary Cup and has hosted the yearly activity.
+The CITHM received accreditation for its BSHRM and BSTourism programs from COHREP.
+The Bay Leaf Hotel is a project of the Lyceum CITHM.
+A new Bay Leaf Hotel is located in L.P.U.
 Cavite city.

-Best Asian universities of QS 4 Star Quality Education Top.